Cale Makar Game Preview: Avalanche vs. Coyotes

 Makar Season Stats Insights

-- In eight of 28 games this season, Makar has scored a goal, but there are no multi-goal efforts on his ledger.
+- In eight of 29 games this year, Makar has scored a goal, but there are no multi-goal efforts on his ledger.

-- Makar has a point in 20 of 28 games this season, with multiple points in 14 of them.
+- In 20 of 29 games this year, Makar has registered a point, and 14 of those games included multiple points.

-- In 19 of 28 games this year, Makar has registered an assist, and in eight of those matches recorded two or more.
+- Makar has an assist in 19 of 29 games this season, with multiple assists on eight occasions.

-- The implied probability is 71.4% that Makar hits the over on his points prop total based on the odds.
+- Makar's odds on his point total prop carry an implied probability of 70.4% that he hits the over.

-- There is a 61.7% chance of Makar having more than 0.5 assists, based on the moneyline odds.
+- The implied probability of Makar going over his assist prop bet, based on the odds, is 59.8%.

 Sign up for Underdog fantasy today.